Modeling and Simulation of Chemo-Elasto-Plastically Coupled Battery Active Particles: Numerical Approach

-Another possibility is the automatic differentiation ($\text{AD}$) framework, provided by~\cite{arndt2021deal-ii}.
-More information is given in~\cref{subsubsec:implementation_details}.
+Another possibility is the automatic differentiation ($\text{AD}$) framework, provided by~\cite{arndt2021deal-ii}, which offers the possibility to use an AD framework via Sacado (a component of Trilinos)~\cite{team2020trilinos}.
+This allows us to compute the partial derivative, required for the Newton scheme, automatically instead assembling the Newton matrix by hand.
+We use the tapeless dynamic forward-mode Sacado number type (one time differentiable).
 To compute the Newton update, we use a direct LU-decomposition.
 The iteration number can be decreased if an appropriate initialization is chosen.
 Therefore, the starting condition for the first time step is stated in~\cref{subsec:simulation_setup} while a predictor scheme is used during the further time integration~\cite{shampine1997matlab}.

 Finally, we follow Algorithm~1 in~\cite{castelli2021efficient} for the space and time adaptive solution algorithm.
 Both a temporal error estimator~\cite{reichelt1997matlab, shampine1997matlab, shampine1999solving, shampine2003solving} and a spatial error estimator are considered for the respective adaptivity.
-To measure spatial regularity, a gradient recovery estimator is applied~\cite[Chapter~4]{ainsworth2000posteriori}.
+To measure spatial regularity, a gradient recovery estimator is applied for the solution variables $c$, $\mu$ and $\vect{u}$~\cite[Chapter~4]{ainsworth2000posteriori}.
 For marking the cells of the discrete triangulation for coarsening and refinement, two parameters~$\theta_{\mathrm{c}}$ and~$\theta_{\mathrm{r}}$ are applied with a maximum strategy~\cite{banas2008adaptive}.
 Altogether, we use a mixed error control with the parameters~$\RelTol_t$, $\AbsTol_t$, $\RelTol_x$ and $\AbsTol_x$.
 For further details we refer to~\cite{castelli2021efficient}.